unepwcmc/wdpa-qa/README.md

 	- GOVSUBTYPE; OWNSUBTYPE; OECM_ASMT; INLND_WTRS
 - Various changes to allowed values for some fields
 - Some now irrelevant checks removed
+- Added check for excessive vertices in polygons

 All PA and OECM checks have been combined to comply with the WDPCA.
 The ArcGIS toolbox (.atbx) now has two scripts: Points and Polygons.
 A small change was also done to these execution scripts to allow for changes (specifically with regards to pathing) from .tbx to .atbx format.